kaltake00/Task-Management/README.md

 ## About technologies

 ***The technologies I used are:***

-MySQL - as a database for storing all data used by the application.
+MySQL - as a database for storing all data used by the application.<br>
-Express.js - Framework for Node.js
+Express.js - Framework for Node.js<br>
-React.js - for the frontend part of the application along with its third party libraries.
+React.js - for the frontend part of the application along with its third party libraries.<br>
 Node.js - For the backend part of the application together with libraries like (Session, Cookies, MySQL, Cors, etc.)

 ## Short
 I worked on this project so that I could present to future employers my knowledge and skills I have gained through my previous work experience and show my way of thinking and my approach to problem solving.

+## Screenshots

+A list of screenshots You can see at : https://postimg.cc/gallery/sM3wrXW